w3f/Grants-Program/applications/desci_platform.md

    - Provides an interface to subscribe/create/validate ownership
 4. Proposal Pallet is used for implementing postponed transactions based on multi signatures.
 5. BIO Pallet:
-   - Holds data about Users profiles
+   - Holds data about Users profiles (all personal data will store offchain, onchain only assessment score dynamics and metadata will be available)
    - Provides an interface to store/update User’s Bio.
 6. Membership Pallet - collective management of technology for DeSci
 7. Technology Collection - read model that holds public technology data to improve sorting/filtering performance